MOT Failure Vans

 Why would a van fail the MOT?

 There are a wide range of reasons why your van could fail its annual MOT test.
-Some reasons may be owner’s negligence, but failures are mainly due to wear and tear issues.
+Some reasons may be the owner’s negligence, but failures are mainly due to wear and tear issues.
 It could be something fairly simple like a fused headlight bulb or brake fluid that hasn’t been topped up.
 As a responsible van owner, it’s up to you to ensure that these glitches are ironed out before sending the van for testing.
 Again, there could be a range of more serious problems like issues with the suspension, gearbox, worn out brake shoes or tyres, differential, problems with the steering or the bodywork.
 In a nutshell, the test is a thorough one and it’s up to you to get your van ready for it.

 In the unfortunate event that your van has failed its MOT and you’re not ready to bear the repair costs, We Buy Broken Vans can help.
 Simply give us a call on (0121) 285 9859 and our team will arrange for your van to be towed away from the MOT test Centre, anywhere in the UK.
 Kindly view our free online valuation tool to get an idea of the price we could pay you.
-Valuation will depend upon the condition of your van, we make a fair offer based on condition and once you accept, we will make good the payment.
+The valuation will depend upon the condition of your van, we make a fair offer based on condition and once you accept, we will make good the payment.
 So, if you think your van has seen better days and you’re stuck at an MOT centre with a failed van, give us a call.

 Image credit: Wikimedia Commons